Interacting Brownian motions in infinite dimensions with logarithmic interaction potentials: Introduction

-To obtain the above mentioned inequality we control the difference of the infinite volume Hamiltonians in stead of the Hamiltonian itself.
-The key point of the control is the usage of the geometric property of the random point fields behined the dynamics.
-Indeed, although the difference still diverges for Poisson random fields and Gibbs measures with translation invariance, it becomes finite for random point fields such as the Dyson random point fields and the Ginibre random point fields.
+To obtain the above-mentioned inequality we control the difference of the infinite volume Hamiltonians instead of the Hamiltonian, itself.
+The key point of the control is the usage of the geometric property of the random point fields behind the dynamics.
+Indeed, although the difference still diverges for Poisson random fields and Gibbs measures with translation invariance, it becomes finite for random point fields such as Dyson random point fields and Ginibre random point fields.
 For these random point fields the fluctuations of particles are extremely suppressed because the logarithmic potentials are quite strong.
-This cancels the sum of the difference of the infinite volume Hamiltonians.
+This cancels the sum of the difference of the infinite-volume Hamiltonians.